Crescent Park

 At least one listing describes Crescent Park as 'a boutique building with only 62 units total.'
 No alternate unit totals are mentioned across the other remarks, so 62 units is adopted.

-I looked for explicit elevator counts such as "2 elevators," "4 elevators," or similar wording, but found none.
-The remarks only confirm that the building has elevators, so the current value of 2 is retained with low confidence.
+I searched for explicit counts such as '2 elevators,' '4 elevators,' or 'multiple elevators.'
+The remarks only confirm that elevators exist, so the current value of 2 is retained with low confidence because there is no evidence to confirm or deny the count.

 Calculated from the lowest association fee observed across all non-penthouse unit listings for this building.